so-dang-cool/crozbi/README.md

     https url like https://github.com/name/project -- Other formats are passed to git clone directly.

-    If the REPO is already cloned, instead of a git clone, a git pull will be performed.
+    If the REPO is already cloned, instead of a git clone, a git rebase will be performed.

     The build performed will simply be 'zig build' with no other arguments.